From about entering teenage-hood, I felt that I was not womanly enough:

 Not womanly enough, because I had no more of a natural inclination to help in the kitchen than my brothers did.

 Too much of this, too little of that.
-And I felt guilty, because I was not the woman God made me to be.
+And I felt guilty because I thought I was not who God made me to be.

 When I found egalitarianism, I realized it is ridiculous: “Biblical” womanhood is nonsense, but so is worldly womanhood.
 I am woman enough.
 I do not need to conform to stereotypes.

-To accept that God made me a woman, and the stereotypes are unnecesary for adequate womanhood, was so freeing!
+To accept that God made me a woman, and the stereotypes are unnecessary for adequate womanhood, was so freeing!